Tea in the United Kingdom: Early mentions

 The history of European interactions with tea dates back to the mid-16th century.
-The earliest mention of tea in European literature was by Giambattista Ramusio, a Venetian explorer, as Chai Catai, or "Tea of China", in 1559.
+The earliest mention of tea in Western literature was by Giambattista Ramusio, a Venetian explorer, as Chai Catai, or "Tea of China", in 1559.
 Tea was mentioned several more times in various European countries afterwards, but Jan Hugo van Linschooten, a Dutch navigator, was the first to write a printed reference of tea in English in 1598 in his Voyages and Travels.

 However, it was several years later, in 1615, that the earliest known reference to tea by an Englishman took place.
 In a letter, Mr. R. Wickham, an agent for the East India Company stationed at Japan, asked a Mr. Eaton, who was stationed in then-Portuguese Macao, China, to send him "a pot of the best sort of chaw", phonetically an approximation of "chàh", the local Cantonese dialect word for tea.
-Another early reference to tea appears in the writings of trader Samuel Purchas in 1625.
+Another early reference to tea appears in the writings of the cleric Samuel Purchas in 1625.
 Purchas described how the Chinese consumed tea as "the powder of a certaine herbe called chia of which they put as much as a walnut shell may contain, into a dish of Porcelane, and drink it with hot water".
-In 1637, Peter Mundy, a traveller and merchant who came across tea in Fujian, China, wrote, "chaa – only water with a kind of herb boyled in it".
+In 1637 Peter Mundy, a British traveller and merchant who came across tea in Fujian, China, wrote, "chaa – only water with a kind of herb boyled in it".